 Melanie Volkmann, one of our Project Managers at Sana Commerce, focuses on supporting customers with their e-commerce projects.
 Every day, she guides them from the purchase of software stage, all the way to the successful launch of their web store.

 Based on her 9 years of experience, she’s summarized the 5 most common mistakes you should avoid, in order to prevent unexpected costs and delays during your e-commerce project:

 A web store isn’t just a new sales channel, it’s also for the benefit of your customers.
 Since your customers can’t touch or test your products, your products should be described in detail, with explanatory text and images.
-Your customers should also be able to find information about your company, the purchasing process, and shipping and return information.
+Your customers should also be able to easily navigate your product catalog and find information about your company, the purchasing process, and shipping and return information.

 To optimize your web store for search engines, your categories and product groups should also be equipped with text content and metadata.

 All in all, a lot of content is required before the launch of a web store — often much more than many people initially estimate.

 Therefore, make sure to find the right employee(s) for these tasks prior to starting your e-commerce project.
 These employees will need product knowledge and (if relevant) an understanding of SEO.
 Get them to start creating the content your new web store requires straight away.

 My e-commerce project tip: If your web store is directly integrated with your ERP system, the product descriptions and images stored in your ERP can be automatically displayed in your web store — saving you time and effort!

 Mistake 2: Focusing on your business instead of your customers

 At Sana Commerce, our customers often have a clear idea of how they want their new web store to look and feel.